schhizy/Codebrewbirds/README.md

 ## Contact Us

-This site is a collaboration project of :mortar_board::mortar_board: JYOTIKA, VIDUSHI, MEDHA and AARUSHI, the students of IIIT Allahabad.
+This site is a collaboration project of :mortar_board::mortar_board: Mrinal, Khusi, Snehal and Alka, the students of IIIT Allahabad.
 We would be happy to help you in any way.
-Please feel free to reach out to us on any of the social media platform or mail for any kind of query.
-Details of all are given below:-
+Please feel free to reach out to us.
+We would love to connect with you.

 * [![Linkedin Badge](https://deswalsh.com/wp-content/uploads/2016/06/LinkedIn-badge.jpg)]()<span> Mrinal</span>